Sarcross/KSAModding/docs/modding-guides/code/first-steps.md

 ## Step 2: Creating a IStarMapMod class

-StarMap automatically loads the first class that implements IStarMapMod and has the same name as its dll.
-For more info about the dll see [The compilation section]() <!-- TODO: add section -->
+StarMap automatically loads the class with the same name as the .dll file and that has the `[StarMapMod]` attribute

 Our first step will be creating this class.
 Our example will be using the name `FirstMod` for the mod.